PokemonAutomation/About/Setup/HardwareNeeded/HardwareExperienced.md

 - Teensy 2.0/2.0++ used to be another good option.
 Unfortunately, it has now been discontinued, so it's hard to find.
 However, it can still be a good option if you find one for a good price.
 - The Pro Micro is often cheaper per unit than the Arduino Leonardo.
 It is also smaller.
 So, it can be good option if you want to automate multiple Nintendo Switches.

-### Other hardware needed
-- USB A to micro USB cable with power delivery
+### 2. USB A to micro USB cable
+- Ensure it supports data-transfer (not just power delivery).

-- Switch Dock, or USB-C hub
+### 3. Switch Dock, or USB-C hub
+- If you have a full Nintendo Switch, you may use the official dock it comes with.
+In fact, the official dock is preferred.
+- USB-C hubs can also work in lieu of a Switch dock, but it can also introduce issues such as problems with power delivery.
+So, the official switch dock is preferred for most people.
+If you have a Switch Lite, no official docks are available, so you'll need to get a 3rd party dock of USB hub.

 ## Additional Hardware for Computer Control Automation

+### i.
+64-bit Windows Computer
+- Computer needs to run 64-bit Windows.
+- Minimum of quad core CPU at 3 GHz, no older than 2015.
+If running 4 Switches, we recommend a modern 8-core computer.

+### ii.
+Nintendo Switch
+- Nintendo Switch (version 1 or version 2) or Switch OLED is needed.
+Switch Lite will not work with Computer control programs.

+### 1. CP210x module - USB to Serial TTL (UART)
+- Ensure it uses CP210x chipset (e.g. CP2102).
+Make sure it does NOT use the Prolific chipset (e.g. PL2303).

-### Serial Board Connectors
+### 2. Serial Board Connectors

 > There are many ways to set this up with varying cost and difficulty.
 Here we will present some simple options that do not require soldering.
 If you are experienced with electronics, feel free to do your own thing.